asukhov/brocade_ps/README.md

     ```powershell
     Import-Module C:\...\FibreChannelTools\FibreChannelTools.psm1
     ```
+- create dedicated user with required permissions on SAN switches.
+Also you will have to create authtoken for these users.

 Additionally, to be able run FibreChannel SAN functions you should have PS7, because FC config uses PS7 REST API cmdlets to query SAN switches.
 PS7 could be installed and used in parallel with PS5 without any issues.